hmis-tools/hmis-api-server/docs/API.md

 if you PUT an Enrollment object (containing `income sources` nested within it) to `services/enrollments/3/`, you should not expect changes in nested income sources to take effect.
-Instead, to change or add those income sources, you must use the appropriate nested endpoint, e.g., `services/enrollments/3/income-sources/1`.
+Instead, to change or add those income sources, you must use the appropriate top-level endpoint, e.g., `services/income-sources/1`.

 # Top-level resources: